CharlesB91/retro-bank/README.md

 ### Welcome

-- This area features a graphical message of retro bank.
+- This area features the welcome to retro bank message.
 - This area is where the user can enter 1 to register as a new user or 2 for existing user log in.

 ![Welcome](https://github.com/CharlesB91/retro-bank/blob/main/assets/images/welcome.PNG)